TurboGears/tg2docs/docs/main/BasicMoves.rst

 concept (Model View Controller).
 We just scratched the surface on the V and C parts here.

-.. todo:: This would be a good spot to link to further information about templates
+.. todo:: Difficulty: Medium.
+This would be a good spot to link to further information about templates
     and controllers...

 and of course, the next step in the tutorial path!